AjanShrestha/TDD-web-with-python/docs/README.md

 - You can ask Systemd to check the validity of your service configuration: systemd-analyze verify /path/to/my.service.
 - Remember to restart both services whenever you make changes.
 - If you make changes to the Systemd config file, you need to run daemon-reload before systemctl restart to see the effect of your changes.

+## Producion-Readiness for Server Deployments

+A few things to think about when trying to build a production-ready server environment:

+- Don’t use the Django dev server in production

+  Something like Gunicorn or uWSGI is a better tool for running Django; they will let you run multiple workers, for example.

+- Don’t use Django to serve your static files

+  There’s no point in using a Python process to do the simple job of serving static files.
+Nginx can do it, but so can other web servers like Apache or uWSGI.

+- Check your settings.py for dev-only settings DEBUG=True and ALLOWED_HOSTS are the two we looked at, but you will probably have others (send emails from the server).

+- Security